March Roll Returns

 Roll Count Day

 Once your data is error free, a full school audit list should be printed and used to cross check your class lists.
 To do this:

-Enrolments > MoE Returns > Check Data > Validate and Create file to create your .moe file from which an Audit List can be printed.
+Admin > MoE Returns > Check Data > Validate and Create file to create your .moe file from which an Audit List can be printed.

-Printing and Submitting your .moe file
+Submitting your .moe file

 - Electronic Sign-Off.

 You can submit your Roll Returns Tables electronically, thereby eliminating the need to print, sign and send the tables to the MoE.
 This can be completed either by the Principal or Principals nominee, and they will need to have been selected in the Approvers section of the Roll Returns Summary screen (as well as have Principals Nominee user rights set up).

 If a student leaves on Roll Count Day do I count them on my school roll?

 Yes.
 If they leave on Roll Count Day it means they left at the end of the day.